CodingWithCupid/SherlynCupid/README.md

 - 👋 Hi, I’m @SherlynCupid
 - 👀 I’m interested in Web Development and Cybersecurity
 - 🌱 I’m currently learning Full Stack Web Development (HTML, CSS, JS, Node, React and MongoDB.)
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to network, collaborate on projects and grow as a Developer
 - 📫 How to reach me via Linkedin - https://www.linkedin.com/in/sherlyn-cupid-8b594614/  Twitter- @SherlynCupid Email: Codingwithcupid@gmail.com

 <!---